This website provides information for general purposes only.Read our full disclaimer

 Why Are So Many Americans Investing in Portugal Golden Visa Funds?

-US citizens have become the dominant investor group in Portugal's Golden Visa programme, driven by demand for EU residency, Schengen mobility, and a citizenship pathway with minimal physical presence requirements.
+US citizens are an important applicant group in Portugal's Golden Visa programme, driven by demand for EU residency, Schengen mobility, and a citizenship pathway with minimal physical presence requirements.

 The programme is particularly attractive to Americans who want a "Plan B" European residency without relocating full-time.